ctrlju/bottom-sheet/README.md

 Animated bottom sheet in a sliding panel style.
-Built with Reanimated and responds to drag-to-expand and collapse gestures.
+Built with Reanimated.

 <br/>